Cell Division: Definition, Function, Types and Examples

 This means that the two daughter cells formed have the same genetic makeup, including the same number of chromosomes as the parent.
 The number of chromosomes possessed by daughter cells is 2n or is called diploid.
 Diploid cells are cells with paired chromosomes (2n).

-See also difference between nfc and afc
+See also difference between flip flop and latch

 Mitosis is a process of cell division that produces two daughter cells, each of which has the same characteristics and number of chromosomes as the parent cell.